 top of page

-In 2021 she was a semi-finalist in the Helmut Deutsch Lied Competition in Vienna and in 2020 she represented HfM Karlsruhe at the Felix Mendelssohn Bartholdy Hochschulwettbewerb in Berlin and was a semi-finalist in the international competition DEBUT in Weikersheim, Germany.
+In 2021 she recieved the Christina Nilsson scholarship and the same year she became semi-finalist in the Helmut Deutsch Lied Competition in Vienna.
+In 2020 she represented HfM Karlsruhe at the Felix Mendelssohn Bartholdy Hochschulwettbewerb in Berlin and was a semi-finalist in the international competition DEBUT in Weikersheim, Germany.

 The performed oratory repertoire include among others Mozart's Requiem, Pergolesi's Stabat Mater, Monteverdi's Vespro della Beata Vergine, Haydn's Stabat Mater, Händel's Messiah, Saint-Saens' Christmas oratorio and Duruflé's Requiem as well as a number of Bach cantatas and masses.

 With the extensive choir background and a strong passion for ensemble musicianship she now sings regularly with ensembles such as the Swedish Radio choir, Eric Ericson's chamber choir, Vokalharmonin and Maria Magdalena vocal ensemble.
 The opera choir experience includes Drottningholms slottsteater's productions of Rameau's Pygmalion (2018) and Mozart's Don Giovanni (2016), Folkoperan's staged production of Bach's St: Matthew passion (2014) and the festival Opera på Skäret's production of Verdi's Othello (2014).